What to Expect

 Your Care Team

-Your team of Direct Support Professionals (DSP) provides assistance with life skills development, health maintenance and medication administration, personal care, and behavioral development in the Person’s home setting and in community based settings.
-Their main priority is to carry out the strategies set forth by family and the team to help the person served achieve their goals and realize personal outcomes, in both formal and informal settings; and, to document the results so they can be used to determine if the persons served are making progress towards their dreams and outcomes.
-Daily they aim to assist people in realizing their full potential.
+Your team of Direct Support Professionals (DSP) provides assistance with life skills development, health maintenance and medication administration, personal cares, and behavioral development in the Person’s home setting and in community based settings.
+Their main priority is to carry out the strategies set forth by family and the team to help the person served achieve their goals and realize personal outcomes, in both formal and informal settings; and to document the results so they can be used to determine if the individuals served are making progress towards their dreams and outcomes.
+Daily, they aim to assist people in realizing their full potential.
 They help people become engaged and integrated into our community.
 They truly understand that it is about helping people learn how to do things for themselves and maintaining a healthy, quality life.